 Therapeutic Options - While on the theme of therapy and counseling, Mark Pesner, one of the originators of Streetplay has been practicing out in Fairfield NJ for quite some time.
 The practice is comprehensive and includes individual and family therapy, neurofeedback, speech and language work as well as providing opportunities for kids of all ages to participate in social skills development groups.

 - Yarmouth Materials - If you're in the market for high purity yttrium oxide, aluminum oxide, rare-earths and other specialty materials such as spray dried yttrias, Verneuil sapphire, or yttrium oxide granules (and who isn't?), Michael Shea's business in Danbury, CT is just the ticket!

-- Streetplay producer Hugh McNally gets his own web freak on with a collection of meaningless FoamingAction.com sites listed here to appease the Google gods: 3thumb, Da Sports Show (it'll never die!), and Shaft Sounds (damn right).
+- Streetplay producer Hugh McNally gets his own web freak on with a collection of meaningless FoamingAction.com sites listed here to appease the Google gods: 3thumb, Da Sports Show (now in its 22nd year!), and Shaft Sounds (damn right).